vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

     ab84ba2a326b pg2    external
     2df4101caac2 pg3    external

-### Result

-You can create containers with `--net mike` or `--net pg1` and be on the correct network.
+**Result:**  You can create containers with `--net mike` or `--net pg1` and be on the correct network.
 With Docker you can combine them and attach multiple networks.

+## Deploy a Container with a Static IP Address {#staticip}

+Deploy a container that has a static IP address on the container network.
+For you to be able to deploy containers with static IP addresses, the vSphere administrator must have specified the [`--container-network-ip-range`](../vic_vsphere_admin/vch_installer_options.md#container-network-ip-range) option when they deployed the VCH.

+<pre>$ docker network connect --ip <i>ip_address</i> container-net container1</pre>

+**Result:**  The container `container1` runs with the specified IP address on the `container-net` network.